SolomiyaBranets/mlops_project/README.md

 To start docker container, that does model training and inference run ```cd MLOps; docker build -t docker-ml-model -f Dockerfile .;  docker-compose up```

 Now we can start running pipelines.
-Ml pipeline pulles the data with the help of dvc, trains the model, saves it as export.pkl in commits it back:
+Ml pipeline pulles the data with the help of dvc, trains the model, saves it as export.pkl and commits it back:

 ![Diagram](screenshots/ml_pipeline.PNG)